-The vxdctl enable command scans all of the disk devices and their attributes, updates the VxVM device list, and reconfigures DMP with the new device database.
+The vxdctl enable command scans all of the disk devices and their attributes. updates the VxVM device list, and reconfigures DMP with the new device database.
 There is no need to reboot the host.

-Warning: This command ensures that dynamic multipathing is set up correctly on the array.
+Warning: This command ensures that Dynamic Multi-Pathing is set up correctly for the array.
 Otherwise, VxVM treats the independent paths to the disks as separate devices, which can result in data corruption.